darshan020708/SKILLLAB_PROR-2026-PEGASUS/README.md

 **Response:**

-A working version where:
+A usable system is one where:
-- Camera successfully tracks an object
+- Object tracking is accurate
-- Paddle moves based on object position
+- Paddle movement is smooth
-- Ball collision logic works correctly
-Even without advanced graphics, this delivers the core interaction.
+- Game runs without lag
+- User can easily understand how to play

 ## 4.3 Stretch Features
-- Multi-object tracking for multiplayer
-- Gesture-based controls
-- Improved tracking accuracy
-- Scoreboard and difficulty levels
-- Sound effects and animations
+- Camera detects object
+- Paddle moves with object
+- Ball collision works

 ---